|Birth: ||Apr. 18, 1920|

 Grady survived starvation, beri-beri, malaria, frostbite, cave-ins in the coal mines where they worked, and many other forms of cruel and unusual punishment at the hands of the Japanese.

-During his nearly four year POW interment, he was at Camp 1, Cabanatuan, P.I.; Bilibid Prison - Nichols Field, Manila, P.I.; Camp 17, Moji, Japan, and Omuta Camp 1, Fukuoka, Japan.
+During his four year POW interment, he was at Camp 1, Cabanatuan, P.I.; Bilibid Prison - Nichols Field, Manila, P.I.; Camp 17, Moji, Japan, and Omuta Camp 1, Fukuoka, Japan.

 After returning to Mississippi, Grady began his thirty-five year tenure at the G V (Sonny) Montgomery Veterans Affairs Medical Center in engineering services.
 He retired in May, 1981.